mrjoshuak/readabiligo/README.md

 - Extract article content, title, byline, and date from HTML
 - Output in JSON, HTML, or plain text formats
 - Support for content digests and node indexes for tracking HTML structure
-- Pure Go implementation with optional Readability.js integration
+- 100% Pure Go implementation, no JavaScript dependencies
 - Comprehensive test suite with real-world examples

 ## Installation

 ### Prerequisites

-To use the Readability.js integration, you need to have [Node.js](https://nodejs.org/) version 10 or higher installed.
-If you only want to use the pure Go implementation, Node.js is not required.
+No external dependencies are required!
+ReadabiliGo now uses a pure Go implementation of the Readability algorithm.

 ### Installing the Command-Line Tool